cjmet/CodeKy_SD09/README.md

 Code Kentucky Software Development Module 10

 ## To Do
+* **In Scope**
+  * Part 10b add Unit Testing
+* **Out of Scope**
+  * Convert to IProductOrderRepository combined single interface and test
+  * ProductUpdate and OrderUpdate
   * MenuCli.cs
     * TryParse, ExactMatch, and ContainsMatch
-* Convert to IProductOrderRepository combined single interface and test
+  * ProductFind and OrderFind
-* Part 10b add Unit Testing
+    * TryParse, ExactMatch, and ContainsMatch
+  * Clean up Legacy CliLogic.cs.
+This will be a major task.

 ## Known Issues
 * ...

 ## Pet Shop Improved
+Out of scope improvements to the Pet Shop project.
 * Improved Menu System
 * Additional Menu Options
+* Product ContainsMatch
+* Products Summary and Details
+* Order Summary and Details
-* *
+* Utilities Menu

 ## Notes
 #### Use AddScoped or AddSingleton for the ProdcutContext